kedeger/html-css-review/readme.md

 ```

 ```
-One is an image (an element), and the other is a "div," which can be used to contain/divide things such as elements.
+One is an image (usually a child element), and the other is a "div," which can be used to contain/divide things such as elements, and can also exsist as a child element.
 ```

 ---